nolze/msoffcrypto-tool/README.md

 ## Tests

 Tests can be run in various ways:

-* python -m nose
+* `python -m nose -c .noserc`
-* nosetest
+* `nosetests -c .noserc`
-* python -m unittest discover
+* `python -m unittest discover`
-* python setup.py test
+* `python setup.py test`
-* run script tests/test_cli.sh
+* `./tests/test_cli.sh`

-If cryptography is not installed, tests are skipped.
+If the [cryptography](https://pypi.org/project/cryptography/) package is not installed, tests are skipped.
 If you have dependencies installed only for a certain python version, replace "python" with "pythonX.Y" in the above commands.

 ## Todo